 You should also define any constraints such as time or budget limits that might affect your ability to create an effective solution based on user needs.
 You need to identify all of these things before beginning work on any designs because they will help guide your decisions when creating wireframes or prototypes.

-You can learn more about discovery phase here.
+You can learn more about the discovery phase here.

 Step 2: Creating user flow